exploitthesystem/Snake-Game/README.md

 food - Represents a food item in the game.
 Snake - Represents a snake object in the game.
 World - Represents the world map.
+Point - Represents a coordinate on the game map.

 Networking:
 NetworkController - Manages client-server interfacing.